Nicholas Leger – Director of Rugby

-Mr Geoff Moon is MAGS’ Director of Rugby and Head Coach of the First XV, in addition to overseeing all of MAGS’ Sports Academy programmes.
+Mr Nicholas Leger is MAGS’ Director of Rugby and a coach of the First XV.

 To develop top quality students and rugby players who have the potential to represent the school at First XV level and beyond.
 To give our players top quality coaching and improve their rugby skills.

 The Rugby Academy has classes twice a week at Year 9 concentrating on skill development, tactical awareness positional requirements and fitness training.
 At Year 10 there are one practical session and one theory session per week.